 What Does It Do?

-Tirzepatide (Mounjaro) decreases hemoglobin A1c (HbA1c) levels by 2.4% after six months.
+Tirzepatide increases the release of insulin from the pancreas resulting in improved glucose control.
+Research shows that, in individuals with Type 2 diabetes, Tirzepatide (Mounjaro) decreases hemoglobin A1c (HbA1c) levels by 2.4% after six months.
 The peptide also appears to aid in weight loss, showing a dose-dependent relationship and helping individuals lose as much as 11 kg (25 lbs) over six months.

-release insulin.
-Studies suggest that Tirzepatide may actually make beta cells more effective at processing insulin, which leads not just to increases in insulin levels in the bloodstream,
+It isn’t just that Tirzepatide increases insulin release though.
+Research suggests that the peptide actually improves the function of pancreatic beta cells, the cells that make and release insulin.
+Studies suggest that Tirzepatide may actually make beta cells more effective at processing insulin, which leads not just to increases in insulin levels in the bloodstream, but decreased stress on the beta cells themselves.
+This may, in turn, help to slow the progressive nature of type 2 diabetes.

 Research shows that Tirzepatide doesn’t just increase insulin levels at random though it appears to do so only in response to increased blood glucose levels.
 During fasting, Tirzepatide actually decreases insulin levels and thus helps to increase insulin sensitivity over time.
 It also decreases fasting levels of glucagon, which are thought to exacerbate hyperglycemia by interfering with hepatic glucose metabolism.
-Overall, these changes are a
+Overall, these changes are a big part of the reason Tirzepatide has a profound effect on glucose and, ultimately, HbA1c levels.

 How Does It Work?